Marketing’s Shift from Brand to Revenue

 • Team ownership: providing every member of your team with a way to measure their activities’ impact on engagement and revenue

-Sharing ownership of a portion of the P&L means aligning with sales and setting realistic goals based on revenue targets, average deal size, and average conversion rates.
-Once you’ve reached agreement on revenue goals, create a marketing plan that works back from those goals””setting lead and opp targets the team can realistically achieve given your budget and resources.
+Sharing ownership of part of the P&L means aligning with sales and setting realistic goals based on revenue, deal size, and conversion rates.
+Once revenue goals are agreed upon, build a marketing plan that sets lead and opportunity targets your team can realistically achieve with available resources.

-In the real world, it’s pretty easy to gloss over goal setting and funnel modeling, but lead & opp (or ABM) targets that tie back to a revenue goal is key to creating a marketing team that consistently contributes to pipeline and drives growth.
+It’s easy to skip goal setting and funnel modeling, but linking lead and opportunity targets (or ABM targets) to revenue is key for a marketing team that consistently drives pipeline and growth.

 Otherwise, aren’t we just committing random acts of marketing?